Reconciliation Calendar

 Watch this video to learn about UNDRIP and why it is so important.

-Many Indigenous communities in Canada continue face long-term boil water advisories.
+Many Indigenous communities in Canada continue to face long-term boil water advisories.

 Not only is water vital for survival and wellbeing, it is culturally sacred.
 Watch this video of clean water activist Autumn Peltier on her journey to advocate for clean drinking water and the protection of water.